nolltre/ServoControl/README.md

 # ServoControl

-This is a small program to control a servo motor directly connected to two PWM output signals on the Raspberry Pi Zero W.
+This is a small program to control a couple of servo motors directly connected to two PWM output signals on the Raspberry Pi Zero W.

-I am using [Arch Linux ARM](https://archlinuxarm.org/) as my Linux distribution, but I assume that it'll compile under other distributions too.
+I'm using [Arch Linux ARM](https://archlinuxarm.org/) as my Linux distribution, but I assume that it'll compile under other distributions too.
+If you compile for another distribution, feel free to update with instructions.

 ### Prerequisites
 1. A couple of servos, possibly with a pan and tilt kit.
 I bought mine on Ebay ([this kit from ms_graphics](https://www.ebay.co.uk/itm/263327419556)).